-The University of New Haven is seeking a dynamic and forward - thinking leader to serve as the chair the Department of Mathematics and Physics beginning Fall 2018.
-Given current and anticipated needs in the department, we are especially interested in hiring someone with a specialization in applied computational mathematics, or in probability and statistics.
+The University of New Haven is seeking a dynamic and visionary academic leader to chair the Department of Mathematics and Physics beginning Fall 2018.
+Given current needs in the department, we are especially interested in hiring someone with a specialization in probability and statistics, or in applied and computational mathematics to support our new Masters program in Applied and Computational Mathematics.

-Required qualifications for the position are a record of teaching excellence in mathematics, a research record supporting tenured status, and progressive leadership experience.
-Candidates must be fully committed to creating a culture of success for diverse student populations and promoting a diverse and inclu sive departmental culture.
-The candidate will contribute to and nourish the department engagement with the University of New Haven's broad commitment to high impact and innovative teaching practices.
+Required qualifications for the position are a record of teaching and research excellence in Mathematics and progressive leadership experience.
+Candidates must be fully committed to creating a culture of success for diverse student populations and promoting a diverse and inclusive departmental culture.
+Excellent organizational, interpersonal, and communication skills are a must.
+Ideally, we are seeking applicants with experience in managing a graduate mathematics program, and/or with experience chairing a department with an ability to work/collaborate with other departments and colleagues in an interdisciplinary computational science setting.

 About University of New Haven